mithuns1986/Maven-notes/README.md

 # Maven-notes
-Maven 3 notes with IntelliJ IDEA 14
+Maven 3 notes using IntelliJ IDEA 14

 # Contents
 1. [What?](#what)